-One of the best ways to access the Hamptons, a popular tourist destination especially for wealthier travelers, is to book a charter flight into the East Hampton Airport in Wainscott.
+One of the best ways to access the Hamptons, a popular summer destination for wealthy travelers, is to book a charter flight into the East Hampton Airport in Wainscott.
 This airport, owned and operated by the Town of East Hampton, offers chartered flights on everything from helicopters to large private jets, but the only destinations you can reach from it are within New Jersey and New York state.

 MacArthur Airport is owned and operated by the Town of Islip in Suffolk County and is sometimes referred to locally as Islip Airport.
-But it is located in Ronkonkoma.
-Unlike East Hampton and Brookhaven Calabro, though, MacArthur offers commercial flights to destinations outside of the tri-state area.
+However, it is actually located in Ronkonkoma.
+Unlike East Hampton and Brookhaven Calabro, MacArthur offers commercial flights to destinations outside of the tri-state area.

 Southwest Airlines offers flights serving Baltimore, Fort Lauderdale, Orlando, Tampa, and West Palm Beach, while American offers daily flights to Philadelphia, and Frontier offers nonstop service to Fort Myers, Miami, Orlando, Tampa, West Palm Beach, Atlanta, Charlotte, Chicago, Detroit, Minneapolis-St. Paul, and New Orleans.

 This airport in Farmingdale, Suffolk County, serves both Nassau and Suffolk counties.
-Billing itself as Long Island’s Executive Airport, Republic Airport serves a number of charter flight providers, such as Talon Air, Ventura Air Services and Sundance Aviation, as well as a number of casino and helicopter charter services.Continue to 5 of 7 below.
+Billing itself as Long Island’s Executive Airport, Republic Airport serves a number of charter flight providers, such as Talon Air, Ventura Air Services and Sundance Aviation, as well as a number of casino and helicopter charter services that connect the airport with Atlantic City in New Jersey.

 LaGuardia Airport, also located in Queens, offers mostly domestic flights but also has carriers that fly to Canada and parts of the Caribbean.
 Significantly smaller and less busy than JFK, LaGuardia is a great airport for making domestic trips into and out of Long Island and will often be the cheapest option for booking domestic travel to New York City in general.